Teacher says Catholic school fired her over her pregnancy

 EDGEWOOD, Pa.
-(AP) — A Pennsylvania teacher who is pregnant says she was fired because the Roman Catholic Diocese of Harrisburg was upset she wasn’t married.
+(AP) — A Pennsylvania teacher who is pregnant said she was fired from her Catholic school job because the Harrisburg diocese was upset she wasn’t married.

-Naiad Reich says she has taught at Our Lady of Lourdes Regional School in Edgewood for four years but was fired Friday after informing administrators she was expecting a child with her boyfriend.
-The News-Item reports she was told she was fired Friday because she had no immediate plans to marry.
+Naiad Reich said she taught at Our Lady of Lourdes Regional School in Edgewood for four years but was fired Friday after informing administrators she was expecting a child with her boyfriend.

-The 31-year-old woman says she informed school administrator Sister Mary Anne Bednar earlier in the week, who immediately disapproved.
-Bednar did not respond to requests for comment.
+“I feel like I’m a rewriting of ‘The Scarlet Letter’ at this point, just minus the affair,” Reich, 31, said.

-The diocese says it does not comment on personnel matters.
-Reich says she plans to appeal her firing.
+She was told she was fired because she had no immediate plans to marry, the News-Item reported .
+Reich said she and her longtime boyfriend made the decision to start a family and planned the pregnancy.

 Most Read Nation & World Stories